farishaddad/Knowledge-Mining-using-Cognitive-Search/04-Environment-Creation.md

 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`.
 See [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.

 1. Using the Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.
+You can also upload the data from the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

 1. After sample files are loaded, get the container name and a connection string for your Blob storage.
 You could do that by navigating to you storage account in the Azure portal.
 On **Access keys**, and then copy the **Connection String**  field.